davekellam/surprise-lipsum/readme.txt

 Stable tag: 0.1
 License: GPLv2

 Use somewhat random lipsum in your development process.

+== Description ==

+Use somewhat random lipsum in your development process.
+Inspired by [James Young](http://www.welcomebrand.co.uk/thoughts/surprise-lipsum/).

 == Installation ==